eddieantonio/gramble_py/README.md

 | | VSTEM | i | -3SG.DIST |

 The above tables are both the description of the grammar and the code that, properly interpreted, converts "hamx'idux" to "eat-3SGMED" or vice-versa.

+The semantics of this language are based on "parser combinators", a classic trick from the functional programming world to allow the expression of a grammar in a high-level programming language that is simultaneously the executable code that parses that grammar.
+(Specifically, we're using the "typed parser combinator" algorithm introduced in Littell et al. 2016, that generalizes parsing to dictionary-to-dictionary transduction.)
+Grable is a way of expressing these combinators in tabular form, making the specification of a grammar resemble even more closely the informal spreadsheets that lexicographers and morphologists use themselves.

 ## Grable in comparison to other linguistic programming languages